Questions & Answers

 All of our courses are set up in a semester format of 18 lessons- one lesson per week.
 If students want to work in a linear pace they would complete one lesson every two weeks.
 Time on each lesson varies from the course's academic level and the student's ability.
 Typically, a grade 11 level core subject course will average 60 to 90 minutes a day for a semester approach.
 Most higher level courses will take the average student 110 to 130 hours to complete.

-The cost for International students residing in BC is $800 per course plus the cost of resources (textbooks) if applicable.
+- International students (residing in BC) – $800 per course plus the cost of textbooks if applicable.